beego/beedoc/en-US/install/bee.md

 13-11-25 10:11:23 [INFO] ./myproject is running...
 ```

-Refresh browser we can see the result of the modifications are already
+Refreshing the browser should show the results of the new modifications.
-there.

 ### Command api

-The `new` command is used for crating new web applications.
-But there are many users who use beego for developing API applications.
-We can use `api` command to create API applications.
+The `new` command is used for crafting new web applications.
+But there are many users who use beego for developing APIs.
+We can use the `api` command to create new API applications.
 Here is the result of running `bee api project_name`:

 ```
 bee api apiproject